Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \subsection{\pkg{Margarita} Family}

-This category includes samplers aiming at inferring so-called ``plausible'' or ``minimal'' ARGs via a heuristic approach related to that implemented by \pkg{Margarita}. \pkg{Margarita} itself is in some respects similar to \pkg{SHRUB}.
+This category includes programs aiming at inferring so-called ``plausible'' or ``minimal'' ARGs via a heuristic approach related to that implemented by \pkg{Margarita}. \pkg{Margarita} itself is in some respects similar to \pkg{SHRUB}.
 According to the authors of the former software, these resemblances are coincidental.
-Consequently, we have chosen to split these samplers into distinct families.
+Consequently, we have decided to split them into distinct families.